Who Benefits From Cash Against Documents (CAD) Transactions?

 What are the Cash Against Documents Terms?

 The terms and conditions for a successful CAD transaction are straightforward.
-The documents for the shipment are prepared by the exporter once the buyer places the order.
+The exporter prepares the documents for the shipment once the buyer places the order.
 Those documents are then sent to the financial institution that is facilitating the transaction.
 This is held until the shipment arrives and the buyer makes the payment of the goods.
 Once payment is received, the documents are given to the importer, while the exporter receives the funds.

 Even though a third party is holding the shipping documents, the exporter retains ownership of the goods until the transfer of funds.
 The importer cannot take ownership of the property in the shipment until they have the title and shipping documents.